-We’ve been getting a lot of questions lately about the right age to start a dog on a hidden pet containment system.
+We’ve been getting a lot of questions lately about the right age to start a dog on an electronic pet containment system.
 The general rule of thumb is 4 months, but it really depends on the dog.
 Once your dog can follow the three basic commands – come, sit, and stay – he or she can be trained on the pet containment system.
 Puppies under 3 months typically don’t have quite the attention span they need to learn their boundaries.
 If you have any concerns, it can be a good idea to consult with a qualified obedience trainer.

-September 22nd, 2011Does your dog overreact when visitors come to your home?
+Does your dog overreact when visitors come to your home?
 When you’re expecting guests, make sure your dog has gotten plenty of exercise that day.
 A bored or restless dog is more likely to overreact to a visitor.
 When your guests arrive, have your dog leashed so that you can control and correct any attempts to jump or rush at the visitor.
 If possible, ask your guests to ignore the dog and avoid eye contact with her until she is calm and ready to interact politely – attention from these interesting strange people in the house will likely escalate the excitement level!

 Battery Shelf Life

-July 18th, 2011Here’s a question from Fido’s mailbag:
+Here’s a question from Fido’s mailbag:

 How long can I store unused batteries?